Neighborhood Guide6 min read

 Is University Avenue on the Green Line light rail?

 Yes - the Green Line light rail runs the entire length of University Avenue between downtown Minneapolis and downtown St. Paul.
 Multiple stops serve the Frogtown and Hamline-Midway sections where these restaurants are located.
-The Western Ave and Hamline Ave stops are closest to Ngon Vietnamese Bistro and iPho by Saigon.
+The Western Ave and Hamline Ave stops are closest to the former Ngon space and iPho by Saigon.
 This makes University Avenue one of the most transit-accessible dining corridors in the Twin Cities.

 Free Download